linuxhw/hw-probe/README.md

 AppImage
 --------

 The portable app that runs anywhere, no need to install anything.
-Just download [hw-probe-1.4-135-x86_64.AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe-1.4-135-x86_64.AppImage) and run the following command in terminal to probe your computer:
+Just download [hw-probe-1.4-141-x86_64.AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe-1.4-141-x86_64.AppImage) and run the following command in terminal to probe your computer:

-    chmod +x ./hw-probe-1.4-135-x86_64.AppImage
+    chmod +x ./hw-probe-1.4-141-x86_64.AppImage
-    sudo ./hw-probe-1.4-135-x86_64.AppImage -all -upload
+    sudo ./hw-probe-1.4-141-x86_64.AppImage -all -upload

 You may need to install `fuse-libs` or `libfuse2` package if it is not pre-installed in your Linux distribution to run appimages.
-Also on some ancient systems like Ubuntu 12.04 you may need to install `liblzo2`.
+Also try [old AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe-1.4-135-x86_64.AppImage) if you have troubles to run the latest image (e.g. on ancient Linux versions).

 ###### Supported systems